ansys/grantami-bomanalytics/doc/source/index/quick_code.rst

 1. Connect to Granta MI.
 2. Create the appropriate query, choosing between:

-   - *Query type*: Compliance or Impacted Substances.
+   - *Query type*: Compliance or impacted substances
-   - *Reference type*: Materials, parts, specifications, substances, or an XML BoM.
+   - *Reference type*: Materials, parts, specifications, substances, or an XML BoM

 3. Specify the legislations and records of interest.
 4. Run the query.